justonedb/kafka-sink-pg-json/README.md

 Where a path does not exist in the JSON message, a null value is placed in the column value.
 For example /@foo/@bar would return a null value from the example message above.

+## Internals

+For synchronized delivery, a package of pl/pgsql functions is installed in the database.

+The package provides the functions for starting, flushing and getting state to ensure synchronized delivery semantics (exactly once) from Kafka to the sink table.

+The functions and state information are stored in the "$justone$kafka$connect$sink" schema.
+Within this schema, each sink table has a corresponding state table called "<s>.<t>" where <s> and <t> are the schema and name of the sink table respectively.
+A state table contains a row for each topic, partition and offset.

+The start() function is called when a Kafka sink task is started.
+It creates a temporary sink table and also creates a Kafka state table if it does not already exist.
+The sink task can then insert rows into the temporary sink table.

+The state() function returns rows from the state table for a specified sink table.
+This information can be used by the sink connector to initialise offsets for synchronizing consumption with the table state.
+Note that this function may return no rows if the sink table has not been flushed.

+The flush() function is called during a sink task flush.
+It copies rows from the temporary sink table to the permanent sink table and refreshes the Kafka state information in the state table.
+This is performed in the same transaction to guarantee synchronization.

+The drop() function is called to drop synchronization state if non synchronized delivery is used by the sink task.

+Process flow is typically:

+   SELECT "$justone$kafka$connect$sink".start(<schema>,<table>);
+   SELECT kafkaTopic,kafkaPartition,kafkaOffset FROM "$justone$kafka$connect$sink".state(<schema>,<table>);
+   insert rows into temporay sink table
+   SELECT "$justone$kafka$connect$sink".flush(<schema>,<table>,<topics>,<partitions>,<offsets>);

 ## Dependencies

 * JustOne json parser - justone-json-1.0.jar